mysociety/alaveteli/doc/manual/customising/translation.md

 ## Translation process: translator's view

-**If you're just working on translating Alavetli into a language you know, then this section is for you.**
+**If you're just working on translating Alaveteli into a language you know, then this section is for you.**

 When a developer adds a new feature to the user interface in Alaveteli, they